Frugality is not about saving money.

 - You’re not out meeting new people

-All of these ‘costs’ are vital for your happiness and wellbeing.
+All of these ‘costs’ are vital to fostering happiness and wellbeing.
 They are five pretty good reasons for not taking the ‘rational’ option.

 On the other hand, if you are totally stressed-out because you don’t have enough money to cover upcoming bills, then working the overtime would be the best option.